OhWenChi/SIT770_Task2.3HD-Research_Paper_OhWenChi/README.md

 The experiments use the **CrowS-Pairs** benchmark:

 > Nangia et al. (2020) — *CrowS-Pairs: A Challenge Dataset for Measuring Social Biases in Masked Language Models*

+A stratified subset of 600 examples was constructed to improve demographic coverage and reduce statistical fragility.

 The benchmark evaluates stereotype preference across demographic categories including:
 - race-color,